dankcuddlybear/Vapour-OS/README.md

 GPU: Intel Nehalem (gen 1) or above iGPU.
 Recommended: Ivy Bridge (gen 3) or above
      AMD Graphics Core Next or above GPU
      Nvidia Maxwell or above GPU

+How to install?
+1) Clone the repo or download as zip.
+2) Create an Arch Linux live USB.
+3) If you used dd to create the Arch Linux live USB, then copy the installer to another USB drive.
+Otherwise, you can copy the installer to the Arch Linux live USB.
+4) Create 2 partitions on your computer's HDD or SSD: one for the ESP (at least 256MiB) and one for the root partition.
+If you choose to format them, you should label them "BOOT" and "arch" respectively.
+Otherwise they can be formatted later if you wish.
+You can also add partitions for /home, /media and /public if you want (again, if you're formatting them now label them "home", "media" and "public" respectively).
+5) Edit the options file.
+Specify what partitions you're using, and if you'd like to format them.
+Specify a username for the non-root account, and the computer's hostname.
+If you have a HiDPI display, set that too.
+6) Boot the Arch Linux live USB and run liveusb-installer.sh